williamlamjy/mTracker/docs/UserGuide.md

 1) Ensure that you have Java `11` installed on your computer.
 2) Download the latest version of `mTracker` from [here](https://github.com/AY2122S1-CS2113T-T12-1/tp/releases).
 3) Copy the jar file to a folder that you want to run mTracker from.
-4) At the folder where you copied the jar file run the command `java -jar TP.jar` in terminal.
+4) At the folder where you copied the jar file run the command `java -jar [CS2113T-T12-1][mTracker].jar` in terminal.
 5) If mTracker starts successfully, you should see the following greeting:

 ```